Genealogy Studies Program

 Get the Skills, Tools, and Methodology to Make the Most of Facts and Doubt

 The Boston University Certificate in Genealogical Research is a 15-week online, non-credit course taught by exceptional Boston University instructors, world-renowned for their expertise and contributions to the field.
 The team includes Certified Genealogists and practicing professionals with various areas of expertise.
-Each faculty member teaches a different topic, exposing students to the entire team.

 The rigorous online program affords students the opportunity to: